RAF Elvington: Other uses

+Units

+The following units were also here at some point:

 Motorsport

 A race circuit was established which appears to have been used by the British Racing and Sports Car Club (BRSCC).
 The inaugural car race meeting took place on 8 July 1962 and was reported by Autosport, which said that the BRSCC hoped to run a further meeting September, but this appears not to have taken place.
 A second meeting did take place a year after on 7 July 1963, but these two appear to have been the sum total of car racing at Elvington.

 However, in June 1970 Auto 66 Club held a Motorcycle Road Race meeting at Elvington, with a second meeting in September.
 The following season these were upgraded to National Status events.
-Although local critics thought the club had gone well over the top, but the National event attracted over 400 riders, including stars of the future like Mick Grant and Barry Sheene.
+Although local critics thought the club had gone well over the top, the National event attracted over 400 riders, including stars of the future like Mick Grant and Barry Sheene.
 The Auto 66 Club continued to organise meetings at this track.